BYLAWS OF

 Section 1.
 Certificate of Incorporation.
 The Certificate of Incorporation of the College may be amended in whole or part from time to time by a vote of a majority of the Fellows pursuant to the procedure outlined in the Tennessee Nonprofit Corporation Law.

 Section 2.
 Bylaws.
-The Bylaws of the College may be amended, added to, or repealed, by the Board of Governors at any meeting of the Board of Governors, provided that notice of the proposed change is given in the notice of the meeting.
-However, the foregoing shall not constitute a limitation on the right to taking such action without a meeting if a consent in writing, setting forth the action so taken, shall be signed by all the members of the Board of Governors entitled to vote with respect to the subject matter thereof.
+The Bylaws of the College may be amended, added to or repealed, by the Board at any meeting of the Board, provided that notice of the proposed change is given in the notice of the meeting.
+However, the foregoing shall not constitute a limitation on the right to taking such action without a meeting if a consent in writing, setting forth the action so taken, shall be signed by all the members of the Board entitled to vote with respect to the subject matter thereof.

 ARTICLE XI

-Each member of the Board of Governors, Officer, or member of any committee designated by, or by authority of, the Board of Governors, shall, in the performance of such person’s duties, be fully protected in relying in good faith upon the books of account or other records of the College or of any of its subsidiaries, or upon the work product of an independent certified public accountant or by an appraiser selected with reasonable care by the Board of Governors, officers or by any such committee.
+Each member of the Board, Officer or member of any committee designated by, or by authority of, the Board, shall, in the performance of such person’s duties, be fully protected in relying in good faith upon the books of account or other records of the College or of any of its subsidiaries, or upon the work product of an independent certified public accountant or by an appraiser selected with reasonable care by the Board, officers or by any such committee.

 ARTICLE XII